kim-hansu/VTTCG/PyTorch_Experiments/Classification_CIFAR10_100/readme.md

 ### Running time
-On a single GeForce GTX 1070 GPU, training a ResNet typically takes 2~3 hours, and training WideResNet usually takes 4~5 hours
+On a single GeForce GTX 1070 GPU, training a ResNet typically takes about 3 hours, and training WideResNet usually takes about 5 hours